- Sexual Health

-The depo shot is a progestin injection that you get once every 3 months.
+The Depo shot is a progestin injection that you get once every 3 months.
 Progestin prevents pregnancy by preventing ovulation and thickening the cervical mucus.
-The shot is a safe, convenient, and effective method if you get it on time.
+The shot is a safe, convenient, and effective method of birth control if you get it regularly.

 Birth control patch

 The transdermal contraceptive patch releases hormones through the skin to prevent pregnancy.
 Like most oral contraceptives, the patch contains estrogen and progestin to stop ovulation.